Dracula (Czech musical)

 Dracula is a Czech musical created by Karel Svoboda, Zdeněk Borovec and Richard Hes.
-Its world premiere was in Prague on 13 October 1995 at the Prague Congress Center (formerly the Palace of Culture), with Daniel Hůlka in the title role.
+Its world premiere was in Prague on 13 October 1995 at the Prague Congress Centre (formerly the Palace of Culture), with Daniel Hůlka in the title role.
 It was immediately called the Czech musical of the century.
-The musical is very loosely based on Bram Stoker's 1897 novel, Dracula.
+The musical is very loosely based on Bram Stoker's 1897 novel Dracula.

-The musical was performed very successfully between 1995 and 1998, and then again from 2003.
-The musical was performed in a new production at the Hybernia Theater in Prague between 5 February 2009 and 28 May 2011.
+The musical was performed very successfully between 1995 and 1998, and then again in 2003.
+The musical was performed in a new production at the Hybernia Theatre in Prague between 5 February 2009 and 28 May 2011.
 The director of both the original and the new production is Jozef Bednárik.

+It is currently performed at the Hudební divadlo Karlín in Prague (premiere 5 March 2015).

 The musical is also featured on several recordings.
-The first CD was released in 1995 with Daniel Landa in the role of Dracula, but he resigned shortly after the premiere.
+The first CD was released in 1995 with Daniel Landa in the role of Dracula.
 A complete 2 CD musical recording was released in 1997.
-A selection CD with Daniel Hůlka, Iveta Bartošová (Adriana/Sandra) and Leona Machálková (Lorraine) in the main roles was released in 2003.
-New CDs and 2DVD with full recording of the musical were released in 2009.
+A selection CD with Daniel Hůlka as Dracula, Iveta Bartošová as Adriana/Sandra and Leona Machálková as Lorraine was released in 2003.
+New CD and 2DVD with full recording of the musical was released in 2009.

 Dracula was also successful in foreign theaters, such as in Germany, Korea and Belgium.
 A CD and DVD recording of the performances in Belgium was released in 2005.
 The musical was significantly edited for the Belgian theatres.

 The story takes place in the fifteenth century, in the nineteenth century and in an unspecified near future.